- Guide Map

 Meet and Play Experience

 OTHER WALT DISNEY WORLD

 Disney's Hollywood Studios

-The Great Movie Ride is set to undergo a refresh of its pre-show and finale in 2015 as a result of a new strategic relationship between Turner Classic Movies (TCM) and Walt Disney World Resort and The Walt Disney Studios.
-TCM branding will be integrated into the attraction's marquee, as well as banners, posters and display windows outside the attraction.
-New digital movie posters will adorn the queue and a new pre-ride video with TCM host Robert Osborne will run.
-The finale will feature an all-new montage of classic movie moments.
-After guests exit the attraction, they will have a photo opportunity with a classic movie theme.
-The TCM-curated refresh is set to launch by spring 2015.
+JUNE 2015: The Great Movie Ride has undergone a refresh of its pre-show and finale as a result of a strategic relationship between Turner Classic Movies (TCM) and Walt Disney World Resort and The Walt Disney Studios.
+TCM branding has been integrated into the attraction's marquee, as well as banners, posters and display windows outside the attraction.
+New digital movie posters adorn the queue and there's a new pre-ride video with TCM host Robert Osborne.
+The finale features an all-new montage of classic movie moments.
+After guests exit the attraction, there is a photo opportunity with a classic movie theme.

 At the end of Hollywood Boulevard, dead center, stands a magnificent reproduction of the famous Mann's Chinese Theater, home to The Great Movie Ride.
 One of the Disney's Hollywood Studios' original attractions when it opened in May 1989, the Great Movie Ride is a 22-minute journey into the history of the movies, with a cast of Audio-Animatronics characters re-creating memorable movie moments.

 Pre-Show/Queue - As you enter the theater, you'll see many genuine movie props and costumes displayed in showcases.
 While you weave your way through the holding area, you're treated to vintage film clips projected on a huge screen.

 Movie Ride - Long tram cars take you on a slow but interesting journey

 through some of the world's most famous movie scenes.
 Just about every